jsguides

 ParameterTypeDescription

-regexpRegExpA regular expression object.
-If a string is passed, it’s converted to a RegExp.
+regexpRegExpA regular expression.
+If a non-RegExp is passed, it’s implicitly converted with new RegExp(regexp).

 Examples